 But Luau Kalamaku really is one of the most unique luaus on Kauai for kids.

 Do your kids love trains as much as my boys do?
 The ride is just long enough that kids feel like they are on an adventure.
-But, it’s not too long where parents get bored.
+But it’s not so long that everyone will get bored.

-It’s a pretty budget-friendly Kauai activity for kids and you can do it in addition to the luau or as a separate activity.
+The train ride is a pretty budget-friendly Kauai activity for kids, too.
+And you can do it in addition to the luau or as a separate activity.

 KIDS UNDER 3: FREE